Fujifilm X-E3 versus Fujifilm X-T2

 |Fujifilm X-T1 (⇒ lft | rgt)||APS-C||16.0||4896||3264||1080/60p||-||-||-||-|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The X-E3 and the X-T2 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
 The table below summarizes some of the other core capabilities of the Fujifilm X-E3 and Fujifilm X-T2 in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Fujifilm X-E3 (⇒ rgt)||2360||no||3.0||1040||fixed||YES||4000||8.0||no||no|